Introduction Cortana Intelligence Suite

 BI developers -- and run it in the cloud.
 Backup and high availability happen automatically, and we can use nearly

 all the skills and tools we used on a local SQL Server on this cloud based solution as well.
-This module shows

 - Azure SQL Database feature set

-- Basic, Standard and Premium tier
+- Basic, Standard, Premium and Premium RS tier

 - Comparing performance: DTUs, transaction rates and benchmarks